 How to know if your loft is suitable for a loft conversion

-For homeowners in need of more room, converting an existing loft into additional living space is a far more affordable method of expanding upgrading their dimensions than relocating to a new property.
+For homeowners in need of more room, converting an existing loft into additional living space is a far more affordable method of expanding and upgrading their dimensions than relocating to a new property.
 That’s especially true in parts of the country such as London, where real estate is particularly expensive, so a loft conversion can pose an attractive option.
+However, not every property is a house suitable for a loft conversion, so it's important to assess if your loft is suitable before proceeding.

 Can you convert your loft?

 The good news is that most lofts can be converted into a playroom, office, extra bedroom or any other liveable space.
+In some cases, a loft extension may be required to create sufficient space for your needs.
 However, there are still a number of factors you’ll need to consider to ensure that your loft is suitable for the purpose you have in mind.
 These include, but are not limited to:

 Ownership